PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 ### Airspeed Sensor & Pitot Tube

-The airspeed sensor was connected to the I2C port on the Pixhawk 5x carrier board with the supplied JST GH I2C cable.
+The airspeed sensor was connected to the I2C port on the FMU carrier board with the supplied JST GH I2C cable.

 ![RD2 pitot plug](../../assets/airframes/fw/reptile_dragon_2/pitot_plug.jpg)